bustin11/blogs_app/README.md

 cd ../tcp_test
 cargo run --bin http_server # this will run the server on port 8080
 ```
+If this fails with some protobuf error, and you are on mac, try `brew install protobuf`

 ## Running the Frontend
 ```